Homotopies

 A section is a right inverse of some morphism.

-sec : {l1 l2 : Level} {A : Set l1} {B : Set l2} (f : A → B) → Set (l1 ⊔ l2) sec {_} {_} {A} {B} f = Σ (B → A) (λ g → ((f ∘ g) ~ id))
+we define to be the section of .sec : {l1 l2 : Level} {A : Set l1} {B : Set l2} (f : A → B) → Set (l1 ⊔ l2) sec {_} {_} {A} {B} f = Σ (B → A) (λ g → ((f ∘ g) ~ id))

 -